ethereumproject/volunteer/README.md

 Go language implementation of the original/classic design of the Ethereum protocol.
 Go-ethereum is currently restored and under active development, other clients are in the restoration process or require volunteers to contribute to their restoration.

-Contacts: IRC oftc.net, gravity at #etc-dev
+Contacts: IRC Server oftc.net, channel #etc-dev, contact @gravity

 **Mist browser & wallet**